tmacinc/MAQ20_API_Python/README.txt

 See examples for a quick start and start exploring the api.

 Dependencies:
-    Required:
-        pymodbus3
-        or as an alternative to pymodbus3: umodbus Recommended for some examples only:
+    Recommended for some examples only:
         PyQt5
         xlsxwritter
         pyqtgraph

 Installation:
-    Note: Python 3 is required to use this api, as well as the dependencies described above.
+    Note: Python 3.4.0+ is required to use this api.

     Windows:
         Run the provided msi or install from source.